mobiwise-dev/appendHTML.js/README.md

   </a>
 </div>

-This script allows you to inject external content form HTML files into elements on your webpage.
+This script allows you to inject external content from HTML files into elements on your webpage.
 For example, it can be particularly useful for loading a common header, sidebar or footer for a static website.

 ## How to use